 Perfectionism makes it hard to practice to self-care.

-We're much more concerned with goals and accomplishments than with our own wellbeing.
-Sometimes, we're so busy that we don't even realize that our drive to please people, avoid criticism, and prove we're "good enough" is destroying our mental and physical health.
+Perfectionists are more concerned with goals and accomplishments than with our own wellbeing.
+Sometimes, we’re so busy that we don’t even realize that our need to please people, avoid criticism, and prove we’re “good enough” is destroying our mental and physical health.

 Are You a Perfectionist?

 Perfectionists have impossibly high standards for themselves – and sometimes for others, too.
 We expect ourselves to excel at everything, achieve our goals effortlessly, and always be agreeable.
 And we derive our self-worth from our accomplishments, which means we’re constantly correcting and perfecting, seeking external validation, and trying to prove our worth.
 This is a stressful way to live.